lsst-dm/dmtn-010/index.rst

 C++, if they were starting development now.
 David Berry is interested in re-implementing AST in a modern language as a legacy to the community.
-LSST could contract him out and guide the development of a new implentation of AST that we could use from C++, while solving some of the current limitations in AST (e.g. adding quad-double precision for time, better unit support, unclear API).
+LSST could contract him out and guide the development of a new implentation of AST that we could use from C++, while solving some of the current limitations in AST (e.g. adding quad-double precision for time, better unit support, clearer API).

+As part of this process, the astropy.modeling API should be used as a reference for how to create and combine models.
+Their method of using mathematical operations to combine transforms makes the creation of complicated models from simpler components highly intuitive, and presents a good design to build a C++ transformation system from.

-.. c++AST-advantage:
+.. _c++AST-advantage:

 Advantages
 ^^^^^^^^^^^